edrosten/SQUASSH/README.md

 You will need [git LFS](https://github.com/git-lfs/git-lfs/tree/main) if you want to get the sample data and be able to run the examples.
-On apt based Linux distributions you can install it with `sudo apt install git-lfs`
+On apt based Linux distributions you can install it with `sudo apt install git-lfs`.
+See below for instructions for macs.

 Then get SQUASSH with:
 ```